kunal9960/Sales_Dashboard_Excel/README.md

 ### Dashboard
 ![Dashboard](https://github.com/kunal9960/Sales_Dashboard_Excel/blob/main/Dashboard.png)

+## Contributing

+Contributions to improve the analysis or add new insights are welcome!
+If you'd like to contribute, please fork the repository and submit a pull request with your changes.

 ## Acknowledgments

-Feel free to contact me if you need any help with any of the projects :)
+Feel free to contact me if you need help with any of the projects :)
 - Data Source: [The excel file](https://github.com/kunal9960/Sales_Dashboard_Excel/blob/main/Sales%20Dashboard%20South%20America.xlsx)